-We used a potato stamp to make an easy heart stamp.
+We used a potato stamp to make an easy heart stamp, I simply used the wooden hearts that we used for the pins as a guide to draw the heart on the potato.
 Potato stamping is so fun for kids and so easy to do!
 We will definitely be doing more potato stamping in the future.

 Make your own conversation hearts valentine’s day cards & pins